 Definition of dry

-When we speak of dry (sec), we generally speak of flop dry (an flop dry opposing an flop wet).
-A dry means that an flop (or table) does not offer an obvious draw.
-The classic example of a "dry board" is A-7-2 rainbow (with three different colors, let's say heart, clover and spades, so it offers no color print).
-The flops with doublets will also be flops dry (2-2-6 for example, with no color print).
+When we talk about dry, we usually mean a dry flop (a dry flop as opposed to a wet flop).
+By dry, we mean that the flop (or board) does not offer an obvious draw.
+The classic example of a "dry board" is A-7-2 rainbow (with three different suits, say hearts, clubs and spades, thus offering no color draw).
+Doubled flops are also dry flops (e.g. 2-2-6, with no color draw).

-The flops dry must be played in a different way than the flops 15.
-Especially if you have a very strong hand.
-If you have AA on the flop we suggested above (A-7-2 without flush draw), you are probably better to play passively.
-Your opponent will have almost no reason to call your bet and you may lose it.
-On the other hand, if you have a bluff on A-7-2, you may be more successful since your opponent will not call with a draw and unless he has the top pair or better (a minority of the time), he will be forced to fold.
-And finally, as a general rule, there will be less bluffing and semi-bluffing on this type of board.
+Dry flops should be played differently from drawy flops.
+This is especially true if you have a very strong hand.
+If you have AA on the flop we suggested above (A-7-2 with no flush draw), you are probably better off playing passively.
+Your opponent will have almost no reason to call your bet and you may lose.
+On the other hand, if you have a bluff on A-7-2, you may have more success since your opponent will not call with a draw and unless he has top pair or better (a minority of the time), he will be forced to fold.
+And finally, as a general rule, there will be fewer bluffs and semi-bluffs on this type of board.
 When your opponent shows strength, unless there are notes to the contrary, give him credit.